 - Article 6(1)(f), i.e., as necessary for legitimate interests we pursue as a company.

-This relates to the processing of basic identity and contact details and the information to form part of your donor profile available to interested egg recipients necessary to:
+This relates to the processing of basic identity and contact details necessary to:

 - respond to, examine, or satisfy applications, claims and related requests or queries submitted by yourself in the context of discussing, concluding, and performing a donor agreement,

-- carry out our obligations arising from our agreement, namely paying you the compensation you are entitled to.
+- carry out our obligations arising from our agreement, to pay you the compensation you are entitled to.

 - comply with or respond to requirements or demands by regulatory authorities and ensure compliance with the Medically Assisted Reproduction Law of 2015 (Law 69(I)/2015), mainly Sections 32, 33 and 35, the Standards of Quality and Safety (donation, procurement, testing, processing, preservation, storage and distribution) of Human Tissues, Cells and Derivative Products Law of 2007 (Law 187(I)/2007), mainly Sections 28, 35, 38, 39 and Appendix III, the Regulations adopted pursuant to these laws requiring us to reliably verify your identity, keep a donor identification register, assess the history of your behavior, maintain a file for every donor and ensure traceability of eggs from donor to recipient and vice versa well as with tax legislation.